 Maintain harmonious relations between the Employer and the Union and to work together in the promotion of the highest standard of care and services in Walden Heights Seniors’ Community; and.

+Share responsibility in preserving the public trust in quality long term care by upholding professional and procedural standards of care; and

 Enter into a collective agreement setting forth rates of pay, hours of work and other terms and conditions of employment.

 ARTICLE 1

-TERM OF COLLECTIVE AGREEMENT
+TERM AND APPLICATION OF COLLECTIVE AGREEMENT

-1.01 Except where otherwise agreed, this Collective Agreement shall be in force and effect from and from year to year thereafter unless notice, in writing, is given by either Party to the other Party not less than sixty (60) calendar days nor more than one hundred and twenty (120) calendar days prior to the expiration date, of its desire to amend this Collective Agreement.
+1.01 Except where otherwise agreed, this Collective Agreement shall be in force and effect from January 27th, 2020 up to and including January 26th 2024 and from year to year thereafter unless notice, in writing, is given by either Party to the other Party not less than sixty (60) calendar days nor more than one hundred and twenty (120) calendar days prior to the expiration date, of its desire to amend this Collective Agreement.

 1.02 Where notice is served by either Party to commence collective bargaining this Collective Agreement shall continue in full force and effect until: